 As a parent, you want to provide for your child in every way you can.
-You want to give your children the best start in life and help them out until they can stand on their own two feet.
+You want to save for your children’s future and give them the best start in life.
+Help them out until they can stand on their own two feet.

 However, it can be hard to know when to stop and draw the line and when to let your child start providing for themselves.